MOCK TEST - 5 - Verbal Ability & Reading Comprehension (VARC Section)

 Options:

-It's not possible to predict the future.
+Option (a): It's not possible to predict the future.

 Option (b): By understanding soothsayers or oracles of ancient times.